Robin1999Stark/Recipe_Tagger/README.md

 ## Use Model
   - After training the model, the best performing model can be found in the `output` folder und `mode-best`
+  - the `output` folder is added to gitignore.
+Models are too big for commit.

 ## Run